-A limited number of advertisers historically accounted for a significant portion of our revenues, for the years ended December 31, 2019, 2020 and 2021, four, two and two individual customers accounted for over 10% of total revenue, respectively.
+A limited number of advertisers historically accounted for a significant portion of our revenues.
+For the years ended December 31, 2021, 2022 and 2023, two, three and three individual customers each year accounted for over 10% of total revenues.

-If we fail to sell our services to one or more of our major advertisers in any particular period, or if a major advertiser purchases fewer of our services, fails to purchase additional advertising time on our network, or cancels some or all of its purchase orders with us, our revenues could decline and our operating results could be adversely affected.
-The dependence on a small number of advertisers could leave us more vulnerable to payment delays from these advertisers.
+If we fail to sell our services to one or more of our major advertisers in any particular period, or if a major advertiser purchases fewer of our services, fails to purchase additional advertising time on our network, or cancels some or all of its purchase orders with us, our revenues could decline, and our operating results could be adversely affected.
+The dependence on a small number of advertisers made us more vulnerable to payment delays from these advertisers.
 We are required under some of our concession rights contracts to make prepayments and although we do receive some prepayments from advertisers, there is typically a lag between the time of our prepayment of concession fees and the time that we receive payments from our advertisers.
 As our business expands and revenues grow, we have experienced and may continue to experience an increase in our accounts receivable.
 If any of our major advertisers are significantly delinquent with its payments, our liquidity and financial conditions may be materially and adversely affected.